 The altar of burnt offering and the laver in the outer court of the Tabernacle were all made of bronze, and the fence was made of wood, silver, and bronze.
 But when we enter into the Tabernacle, the materials are completely differently.
 A key characteristic of the Tabernacle is that it is a "house of gold."
 The three-sided walls were built with 48 boards of acacia wood, all overlaid with gold.
 The table of showbread and the altar of incense were also made by acacia, and overlaid with gold, and the lampstand was made by hammering a talent of gold.
 As such, all the utensils inside the Holy Place were made of or overlaid with pure gold.

 On the other hand, what were the sockets underneath the boards made of?
 They were made of silver.
 While the sockets for the pillars of the fence of the Tabernacle's court were made of bronze, the sockets for the boards of the Tabernacle were made of silver.
 And while the pillars of the fence of the court were made of wood, the boards of the Tabernacle were made of acacia wood overlaid with gold.
 But the sockets for the five pillars of the door of the Tabernacle were made of bronze.

 Although the sockets for the boards of the Tabernacle were made of silver, the sockets for the pillars of the door of the Tabernacle were cast in bronze.
 What does this mean?
-It means that whoever comes into God’s presence must be judged for their sins.
-How then can we come before God when we are judged and put to death?
-If we ourselves die, we would not be able to stand before God.
+It means that whoever comes into God's presence must be judged for his/her sins.
+How, then, can we go before God when we are judged and put to death?
+If we ourselves die, we would not be able to go before God.